iterative/dvc.org/static/docs/commands-reference/add.md

 ## Options

 - `-R`, `--recursive` - recursively add each file under the named directory.
-For each file a new DVC file is created using the process described earlier.
+For each file a new DVC-file is created using the process described earlier.

 - `--no-commit` - do not put files/directories into cache.
 A stage file is created, and an entry is added to `.dvc/state`, while nothing is added to the